Right Arrow

 Workshop and Machine Safety

-Safety Challenge:
+Safety Roadblock:

 Even well-trained teachers and students can make mistakes around dangerous equipment.
 Machine guards may be removed, or tools left running unattended.